sjpcp5/obsidian_notes/Technical/Javascript/2023 Jan 17 Javascript ES6.md

 ### Dev environment
 - In the Browser Chrome or Firefox: Use F12 to open dev tools and to refresh
-- To support older browsers we need to be working with transpilers and polyfills
+- To support older browsers we need to be working with transpilers and poly-fills
 - To check compatibility use Kangax.github.io : http://kangax.github.io/compat-table/es6/
 - Typscript/Babel Compiler Transpliers on't allow subclassing
 - Rapid ES6 Training pluralsight course to quickly get up to speed with ES6